|Nutrition Facts (per serving)|

-This recipe is enough for 1 large or 2 small chickens or about 5 to 6 pounds of chicken pieces (see a specific recipe for Huli Huli Chicken here) or a similar amount of pork.
+This recipe is enough for one large or two small chickens, or about 5 to 6 pounds of chicken pieces if you're making huli huli chicken; or a similar amount of pork.
 It doubles and even triples just fine if you have a large party or luau in mind.

 Stir to mix everything together and completely dissolve the sugar into the other ingredients.

 Stir in the toasted sesame oil, Worcestershire sauce, and/or red pepper flakes or hot sauce, if you like.